 This API is intended for retail products.
-If you are looking for enterprise, CaaS (Crypto as a Service), or Ramps integrations, please refer to the B2B documentation.
+If you are looking for

 Products

 This API covers two core retail products: Ripio Wallet — Ripio’s wallet service for retail users.
 Use this API to access wallet data on behalf of users, including account balances and wallet information.
 Designed for third-party integrations that need read access to user wallet state.
 Ripio Trade — Ripio’s cryptocurrency exchange platform.
 Use this API to manage orders, access orderbooks, retrieve real-time market data, check balances, and review transaction history.
-Designed for users who want to programmatically buy, sell, and trade digital assets on the exchange.Usage
+Designed for users who want to programmatically buy, sell, and trade digital assets on the exchange.What you can build

 - Using the service path in combination with the endpoint path will redirect the request to the desired API: